MiscellaneousStuff/comp-vis-avhubert/README.md

    VoxCeleb2 was considered at first, but the audio visual dataset is restricted and requires a password.
 -->
-1. Joradn Peterson Lecture
+1. Jordan Peterson Lecture (30fps)
+   This dataset has a duration of ~= 11 mins and 24 secs or 684 secs and a sequence length of 16,416 frames.
-2. Jordan Peterson (The False Appeal of Communism) (Shorts clip of Jordan Peterson discussing communism.
+2. Jordan Peterson (24fps) (The False Appeal of Communism) (Shorts clip of Jordan Peterson discussing communism.
 Good clip to use due to variety of phonemes present within the dataset.)
+   This dataset has a duration of ~= 51 seconds and a sequence length of 1,234 frames.
 <!--
 3. Personal Dataset (This is a personal dataset used for initial experiments with a mixture of celebrities speaking, with the videos being chosen for